openspyrit/spas/README.md

 ---

 Clone this repository.
 Install the [Spyrit](https://github.com/openspyrit/spyrit) package and its dependencies.
-This version was tested using spyrit 0.13.5, available at [PyPI](https://pypi.org/project/spyrit/).
+This version was tested using spyrit 0.13.5, available at [PyPI](https://pypi.org/project/spyrit/) and the more recent source code version available in ths [commit](https://github.com/openspyrit/spyrit/commit/5a0007015ec8daa1795c82140f8537cab75aeafa).

 Navigate to `spas/Programs/Python` and run the following commands to install developper mode:
 ```
 pip install -r requirements.txt